MilanKacar/milankacar.github.io/_posts/2024-10-2-blog20_google_summit_vienna.md

 ---
 layout: post
-title: "My Day at the Google Conference in Vienna: AI, Networking, and Future Opportunities! 🤖🎉"
+title: "#20 My Day at the Google Conference in Vienna: AI, Networking, and Future Opportunities! 🤖🎉"
 categories: [Self-development]
 ---